Submission Shark Community

 When you were first starting, what was the most difficult concept of jiu-jitsu that you had trouble getting?

-Controlling my partner was always the hard thing to understand.
+Controlling my partner was always a hard thing to understand.
 When I was a white belt I was so scrambly that my game was based off who has better cardio and the only thing I had to change was to control my opponent when I pass.
 If you saw how I rolled, in the beginning, you would laugh at me.

 What makes you want to inspire and motivate others?